dmolitor/tugboat/README.md

 [`renv`](https://rstudio.github.io/renv/articles/renv.html) and
 [`pak`](https://pak.r-lib.org/).
-Each of these packages is actively maintained and provides specific utilities that the tugboat utilizes for maximum convenience. tugboat aims to leverage packages that are likely to remain actively maintained and handle dependency management as seamlessly as possible.
+Each of these packages is actively maintained and provides specific utilities that tugboat utilizes for maximum convenience. tugboat aims to leverage packages that are likely to remain actively maintained and handle dependency management as seamlessly as possible.